-46. Are detainees deemed to have been convicted by virtue of their transfer to the Court?
+47. Are detainees deemed to have been convicted by virtue of their transfer to the Court?

-No. Everyone is presumed innocent until proven guilty before the Court.
-The Prosecutor must prove the guilt of the suspect and a Trial Chamber will convict someone only if it is satisfied that the charges have been proven beyond reasonable doubt.
+No. Everyone is presumed innocent unless and until proven guilty before the Court.
+The Prosecution must prove the guilt of the suspect and a Trial Chamber will convict someone only if it is satisfied that the charges have been proven beyond reasonable doubt.

-47. What rights do suspects have?
+48. What rights do suspects have?